 console or ssh(1), and perform administration locally

-using kadmin -l
+using kadmin -l.

-After installing /etc/krb5.conf
+After installing /etc/krb5.conf,

-use add --random-key
+use add --random-key in

-.
+kadmin.
 This adds the server's host

 principal to the database, but does not extract a copy of the